 Naturally the Q950TS supports high dynamic range (specifically HDR10, HDR10+ and Hybrid Log-Gamma), although Samsung still don't support Dolby Vision.
-However there is also a new feature called Adaptive Tone Mapping, which applies dynamic tone mapping to HDR10 and HDR10+ on a frame-by-frame basis, thus enhancing dark and mid-range images to produce a more impactful HDR experience.
+However the company now applies adaptive tone mapping to HDR10 on a frame-by-frame basis, thus enhancing dark and mid-range images to produce a more impactful HDR experience.

 Related: What is HDR10+?

 The TV will scan the area for three minutes based on signal strength, looking for nearby Wi-Fi and Bluetooth devices.
 The results are shown using an intuitive representation that also includes any infra-red devices and those that are physically connected via HDMI or USB.
 You can then select any detected device from the graphical interface and set it up, before moving on to the next one.

 This feature makes detecting and registering devices incredibly easy, and allows the TV to act as a centralised control point for all the connected devices in your home.
 The Q950TS offers the benefits of built-in smart assistants in the form of Bixby and Amazon Alexa.
 It also has multiple voice control options thanks to Alexa and Bixby, as well as the ability to work in conjunction with Google Assistant.